 - List of GVSU Majors - Research course offerings, program descriptions and requirements.

 - Student Academic Success Center - Make an appointment with an academic advisor to explore GVSU majors, discuss your academic plan, and build your schedule.

 - Parallel Planning - Does your major have a secondary admit process?
-Schedule a 'parallel planning' appointment by calling (616) 331-3311.
+Schedule a parallel planning appointment through Handshake (select Appointments under the Career Center tab on the top toolbar), or by calling 616-331-3311.

 - What Can I Do With My Major - Highlights career paths related to area of study, identifies potential fields of employments, and ways to develop skills outside the classroom.